xaratustrah/iqtools/README.md

 These data are usually results of measurements of quantities in physical experiments in fundamental research or other related fields in science and engineering.
 These data are usually a result of radio frequency data acquisition systems involving one of the many methods of analog or digital [Hilbert transformation](https://en.wikipedia.org/wiki/Hilbert_transform) for the creation of [analytic signals](https://en.wikipedia.org/wiki/Analytic_signal), which in turn are easily processed in further stages.
 Applications include particle and fundamental physics, astrophysics, [software defined radio](https://en.wikipedia.org/wiki/Software-defined_radio) and many more.

-The usage allows direct programing using the class file and tools within own scrips or iPython Notebook sessions.
-The suite offers a extendible structure for adding further methods e.g. in spectral analysis or non-linear time series analysis.
+The usage allows direct programming using the class file and tools within own scrips or iPython Notebook sessions.
+The library offers an extendable structure for adding further methods e.g. in spectral analysis or non-linear time series analysis.
 A related project uses this library for a GUI representation and can be found [here](https://github.com/xaratustrah/iqgui).

 ## Code Components

 ### IQBase class
 This class covers all required parameters to handle time domain IQ data and their representation in frequency domain.
 Cuts, slices etc. are also available.
 Also a set of windowing functions are available.

+### Filetype specific classes

+There are several specific classes available for each file type, all sharing the common base.

+### tools

+A separate module includes several tools like input and output routines

-### iqtools
+### iqtools as a command line program

-Is a collection of commandline tools and additional functions that uses the IQBase class as main data type but additionally offers tools for plotting and accessing the data.
-Stand alone operation is also possible using command line arguments.
+`iqtools` can be run as a command line program for processing data file as well.
+Type:

+    iqtools --help

+For more information.

 ## Supported file formats